Olympus E-M5 II vs Ricoh GR II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the GR II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the GR II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the GR II followed on from the Ricoh GR.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M5 II and the Ricoh GR II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.